Oetzie/Form/README.md

 **Example custom plugin:**

-The following code is a simple example how to use a custom snippet as plugin.
-The key of the in the `plugins` value is the name of the custom snippet thats needs to be triggerd.
+The following code is an example how to use a snippet as plugin.
+The key in the `plugins` array is the name of the snippet thats needs to be triggerd.
+The value of the key are the properties that are parsed to the snippet.
+The name of the snippet will be prepended with `form`, in this case the name of the snippet will be `formMailChimp`.

 ```
 {'!Form' | snippet : [
     'plugins'               => [